Proudly Serving Alberta. Book a FREE call with us.

 In other words, if the dog does not have a history of violence or aggression, it may be difficult to establish a case against the dog owner using scienter.
 If that is the case, it is still possible to prove liability under negligence.

 The legal test for negligence was explained by the court in McKinlay.
-In order to prove negligence against a dog owner a plaintiff must prove that:
+In order to prove negligence against a dog owner, a plaintiff must prove that:

 1. the dog owner knew or ought to have known that the dog was likely to create a risk of injury to third persons; and